 We are pleased to invite you to attend the annual meeting of stockholders of Cathay General Bancorp.
-The annual meeting will be held on Monday, May 13, 2019, at 5:00 p.m., local time, at 9650 Flair Drive, El Monte, California 91731.
+The annual meeting will be held on Monday, May 18, 2020, at 5:00 p.m., Pacific Time.
+In light of public health concerns regarding the COVID-19 coronavirus outbreak and to support the health and well-being of our employees, directors, stockholders and the community, the annual meeting will be held in a virtual meeting format only.
+You will be able to vote and submit questions electronically but will not be able to attend the annual meeting physically.

-At the annual meeting, you will be asked to elect three Class II directors to serve until the 2022 annual meeting of stockholders, to vote on an advisory (non-binding) resolution to approve our executive compensation, and to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2019 fiscal year.
+At the annual meeting, you will be asked to elect four Class III directors to serve until the 2023 annual meeting of stockholders, vote on an advisory (non-binding) resolution to approve our executive compensation, vote on an advisory (non-binding) proposal on the frequency of future advisory votes on executive compensation, and ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2020 fiscal year, all as further described in the accompanying proxy statement.

 Your vote is very important.
-Whether or not you expect to attend the annual meeting in person, we encourage you to cast your vote via the Internet, by telephone, or if you prefer, by completing, signing, and returning your proxy card in the accompanying return envelope.
+Whether or not you expect to attend the annual meeting remotely, we encourage you to cast your vote via the Internet, by telephone, or if you prefer, by completing, signing, and returning your proxy card in the accompanying return envelope.
 Specific instructions for voting via the Internet or by telephone are stated on the proxy card.
 If you hold your shares through an account with a brokerage firm, bank, or other nominee, please follow the instructions you receive from them to vote your shares.
 Your cooperation is appreciated since a majority of the outstanding shares of our common stock must be represented, either in person or by proxy, for us to transact business at the annual meeting.